Industry

 Industry in One Page

-US for-profit hospital operators sell hospital and outpatient procedures to a small number of large payers — Medicare, state Medicaid programs, and a handful of commercial insurers — in regulated local markets where prices are largely negotiated, not posted.
-Profits exist because acute and surgical care is fixed-cost with high operating leverage: when revenue per case beats wage growth, margins expand sharply; when it doesn't, they collapse.
-The cycle today is dominated by three forces — the migration of surgery from hospitals into ambulatory surgery centers (ASCs), the expiry of enhanced Affordable Care Act exchange subsidies (EPTCs) at year-end 2025, and the One Big Beautiful Bill Act (OBBBA) signed July 2025 which tightens Medicaid eligibility and supplemental payments from 2027.
-The single thing newcomers misread: it is not a "growth" industry.
+US for-profit hospital operators sell hospital and outpatient procedures to a small number of large payers — Medicare, state Medicaid programs, and a handful of commercial insurers — in regulated local markets where prices are negotiated, not posted.
+Acute and surgical care is fixed-cost with high operating leverage: when revenue per case beats wage growth, margins expand sharply; when it doesn't, they collapse.
+Three forces dominate the cycle today — the migration of surgery from hospitals into ambulatory surgery centers (ASCs), the expiry of enhanced Affordable Care Act exchange subsidies (EPTCs) at year-end 2025, and the One Big Beautiful Bill Act (OBBBA) signed July 2025 which tightens Medicaid eligibility and supplemental payments from 2027.
+Newcomers most often misread this as a "growth" industry.
+It isn't.
 Same-hospital admissions barely move year-to-year (THC Q4 2025: total admissions +0.4% YoY, utilization 49.8%); economic value is created by acuity mix, payer mix, and site shift to lower-cost outpatient settings — not by volume.

 No Results